tetzgabriel/very_good_coffee_app/README.md

 ### Already supported languages 📖

-For now, the strings used in this app are available both in English and Spanish.
+The strings used in this app are available both in English and Spanish.

 [coverage_badge]: coverage_badge.svg
 [flutter_localizations_link]: https://api.flutter.dev/flutter/flutter_localizations/flutter_localizations-library.html